-The Great Himalayan National park is one of the most pristine national parks of India.
-Set in the state of Himachal Pradesh, the national park offers its visitors an experience they cannot get anywhere else in the country.
-It is an experience to savour for the rest of their lives.
+The Great Himalayan National park is one of the most pristine National Parks of India.
+Set in the state of Himachal Pradesh, the Himalayan national park offers its visitors an experience they cannot get anywhere else in the country.
+It is an experience to savor for the rest of their lives.
 The park’s relation with other national parks in India is similar to the Himalayas’ relation with other mountain peaks of India; both are one of the newest, and both are the most beautiful and aesthetic in nature.

 Geography of The great Himalayan National Park

 Established in 1984, the Great Himalayan National park is spread over an area of 1700 square kilometers and is located in the altitudes between 1700 and 5800 meters above mean sea level.
 The mountainous location of the national park sets it aside from most other national parks in India, and the natural beauty of the Himalayas grants it a unique status among all other national parks.
 The boundaries of the park are marked on three fronts by the snow-capped mountains, and a 5-kilometer wide Eco-development Project Area marks its western boundary.

 The varying levels of altitude in which the park is situated give it a vast variety of flora and fauna.
 From lush coniferous forests to virgin mountains and glaciers, the Great Himalayan National Park has all the makings of an ideal Himalayan retreat.
 Since the Himalayas are considered to be the abode of Gods in Hinduism, there is a feeling of mysticism associated with the area as well, which only adds to the charm of the place.